 This family handbook will give you a good understanding of our schools' mission, educational philosophy, policies, procedures, schedules, and expectations for everyone involved in the success of your scholar.
+It should serve as a reference for you throughout the school year.
 The Anchor School is designed to be a challenging and transformational place for every member of our village.
 It is also designed to be a place where we all feel safe, supported, and successful in our endeavors.